-- Deny: When it gets to this line, it will just deny the request - Try first pass, use first pass, get first pass: All three follow PAM standards. - Try_first_pass: Use the password from the previous stacked authentication module, and prompt for a new password if the retrieved password is blank or incorrect. - Use_first_pass: The default is to use the old password saved by a previous module, or if none, to ask for it.
+- Deny: When it gets to this line, it will just deny the request - Try_first_pass, use_first_pass, get_first_pass: All three follow PAM standards. - Try_first_pass: Use the password from the previous stacked authentication module, and prompt for a new password if the retrieved password is blank or incorrect. - Use_first_pass: The default is to use the old password saved by a previous module, or if none, to ask for it.
 With use_first_pass it fails if there is no old password. - Requisite: This is an HP platform only option.
-The effect is the same as HP "pam requisite" - Unix_cred: This is Solaris only option to provide Solaris's pam_unix_cred - Homedir: Create user home directory - Enable_dzpamgate: This is a Centrify option to seal a potential pam security hole.
-In some systems, pam account module does not always gets called so theauthorization checking in auth module is inserted with the enable dzpamdate option.
+The effect is the same as HP "pam requisite" - Unix_cred: This is Solaris only option to provide Solaris's pam_unix_cred - Homedir: Create user home directory - Enable_dzpamgate: This is a Delinea option to seal a potential pam security hole.
+In some systems, pam account module does not always gets called so the authorization checking in auth module is inserted with the enable_dzpamdate option.